mahfujur221/Arduino_SleepSafe/README.md

 ## Overview

-**EyeGuard** is an innovative Arduino-based project designed to enhance safety and awareness by detecting when a user’s eyes are closed for an extended period.
+**Arduino_SleepSafe** is an innovative Arduino-based project designed to enhance safety and awareness by detecting when a user’s eyes are closed for an extended period.
 Utilizing an IR sensor, a motor controlled by a relay, and a buzzer, EyeGuard provides an automated response to ensure that users remain alert and safe in various situations, such as while driving or operating machinery.

 ## Features